translate/l10n-guide/docs/guide/translateathon.rst

   terminology list before the event and install that in Pootle for :ref:`terminology suggestions <pootle:terminology>`.
 This will at least eliminate certain types of inconsistencies. :ref:`Translation memory
-  <pootle:updatetm>` is another way to help, although that might be harder to
+  <pootle:translation_memory>` is another way to help, although that might be
-  setup, depending on the administration skills available.
+  harder to setup, depending on the administration skills available.

 .. _../pages/guide/translateathon#checklist: